 Covid-19 has had an immense impact on the UK economy, and a lot of this damage has fallen on SME’s.
 SME’s are Small and Medium-sized Enterprises, containing under 250 staff.

-As they generate around 50% of the UK’s business revenue, it is no surprise that they are feeling the effects of this economic damage.
+As they generate around 50% of the UK’s business revenue, it is no surprise that SME’s are feeling the effects of this economic damage.
 McKinsey & Company reported that while in 2019, 80% of SMEs reported growing revenue, post-pandemic 80% of those surveyed are experiencing declining revenues.
-Many of the concerns for businesses, especially SME’s who might feel even more vulnerable than large companies, is that they may not be able to continue supporting their staff.
+One of the largest concerns for businesses, especially the more vulnerable SME’s, is that they may not be able to continue supporting their staff.

 Because of this economic difficulty, as an employer or owner of an SME, you might feel that it is not the right time to consider taking students and graduates into your workforce.
 Understandably you may feel there are more barriers and risks to hiring graduates for an SME than for a large business who will be able to weather this storm more comfortably.
 However, we want to highlight the many benefits that hiring a graduate workforce during this uncertain time can bring.

 In this new economy, many SMEs find they need short-term support in a variety of skill areas that the student and the graduate market can provide.
 Graduates bring soft skills such as communication, problem-solving, and teamwork, which can be easily adapted to fit challenging scenarios within your business.
 Furthermore, you could benefit from the innovation and fresh talent graduate employees can bring to respond to the changing economy.